State soccer: Justin Blachman comes up big to deliver Lakeside a championship

 “Today, he was just on another level.
 He was just ready to go from the beginning.
 He just knew it was his last game.
 He talked about wanting to have fun and ending on a high note and that’s what he did today.”

 The Lions (17-0-5) diced up a Bellevue defense that had given up just 14 goals all season.
-Lakeside was more aggressive offensively, especially in the first half, and that allowed them to add to the school’s only previous state title in 2014.
+Lakeside was more aggressive offensively, especially in the first half, and that allowed the Lions to add to the school’s only previous state title in 2014.

 “Throughout the season we grew and we improved and we integrated people back into the system after the were gone (with school trips and activities),” said Szabo, the Lions’ coach in his 16th year.
 “These last three weeks have just been fantastic.”